mohammad-aloufi/Disaster-Response-Pipeline-project/README.md

 You need python 3.8, and you need to install the following libraries:

-pandas, sqlalchemy, pickle, nltk, sklearn, joblib, plotly, and flask
+pandas, numpy, sqlalchemy, pickle, nltk, sklearn, joblib, plotly, and flask

 You can install all libraries with the following command while you're in the project folder: